 Wall protectors that are made out of fabric are also pretty common.
 While they may not offer the same heavy-duty protection that wood or cork can, a backboard that’s made out of felt or another type of dense material will focus more on protecting your darts.
 In some cases, if you use a wood backboard, you’ll find that while your walls are still protected, the tips of the darts still get bent or break, which is why fabric backboards may be a better option for some setups.

-If you have an indoor space and you want a tough material that can provide top of the line protection, foam backboards are a great choice and one that won’t hit your wallet too hard.
+If you have indoor space and you want a tough material that can provide top-of-the-line protection, foam backboards are a great choice and one that won’t hit your wallet too hard.
 These boards are easy to install, feature a lightweight design, and are affordable.

 Make sure you purchase a board that’s large enough to provide the level of protection you need, based on where you’ll hang a dartboard in the home.
 Be sure you measure your dartboard and the area surrounding it.
 You should also keep in mind that the model you purchase must be compatible with your dartboard.
 Some models will only work with certain types or sizes of dartboards.
 Read the backboard’s spec sheet to learn which sizes of dartboards it’s compatible with, in addition to how much coverage it can offer.